Classic Felt Flowers – Tutorial

 First of all, I have to give credit where credit is due.
 This amazing lady inspired me to try my hand at a different type of flower than usual, and I sort of switched it up a little to make it my own.
 Enjoy!

 Now, I know I say this pretty much every time, but I LOVE THESE FLOWERS.
 I would jump into a big pile of them, roll around, toss them joyfully into the air and have them flutter down all around me, I adore them so much.
-(I’m weird, but that’s why you love me.
-Believe that.)
+(I’m weird, but that’s why you love me.)

 Supplies: